KrishnaMurali177/Non-Linear-Programming/README.md

   -  a - starting point
   -  b - ending point

-## Neweton's method for 1-Dimensional functions
+## Newton's method for 1-Dimensional functions
 Works only for functions which have atleast 2 derivatives.
 The successive points is traversed through the formula Xnew = Xold - f'(Xold)/ f''(Xold)

 ### Dependency libraries